kenji4569/sqlabs/README.rst

 The aim for this project is to showcases developmental products created by S-cubism.

 Currently you can try demos for plugins of Web2py framework, and view their sources.
-Other products to be published are still under construction.

 License
 -----------------------------------------